WasmEdge/docs/docs/embed/c/externref.md

   (memory $memory (export "memory") 1))
 ```

 Users can convert `wat` to `wasm` through [wat2wasm](https://webassembly.github.io/wabt/demo/wat2wasm/) live tool.
-Noted that `reference types` checkbox should be checked on this page.
+Noted that the `reference types` checkbox should be checked on this page.

 ### Implement Host Module and Register into WasmEdge